MrMauzy/MrMauzy.github.io/index.md

 ![StormTrooper]({{ site.url }}/images/stormtrooper.jpg){:height="300px" width="900px"}

-Welcome, my name is Matt Mauzy and thank you for visiting my page.
-I am a Computer Science Graduate, with a minor in Applied Mathematics and 7 years’ experience in the IT field.
-I am currently a computer programmer that is spending most of my time learning Data Science.
-Being able to dig meaningful information out of data is something I find very interesting and would love to continue my career in this field.

-While working on my degree I have worked jobs ranging from hardware/software repair to systems monitoring in a fully automated warehouse.
-I love art, creating and consuming.
-I dabble in cartoon drawing, which can be seen in some of the projects I has listed in my [projects]( https://mrmauzy.github.io/projects/) tab.
+Welcome, my name is Matt Mauzy, well not really, I am just a webpage, but you get the point.
+Currently I have a Master’s Degree in Data Analytics, Bachelors in Computer Science, Minor in Applied Mathematics and have been in the IT field for about 7 years.
+In those 7 years I started on a help desk fixing computer software issues, then went into software development and from there I am working on a data warehouse team doing ETL work in SQL.
+If you would like you could check out some of my projects that I have worked on in my [projects]( https://mrmauzy.github.io/projects/) tab.
+I am currently working on updating this with my current data science projects so stay tuned!

-I enjoy the challenge of learning new technologies, which is what brought me into the world of computer science.
+I enjoy the challenge of learning new technologies, which is what brought me into the world of data science.
 I pride myself on being a life-long learner and hope to continue growing and learning in this ever-changing field.
-I fell in love with software engineering and I hope you stick around to see what I have made.
+I fell in love with data science and I hope you stick around to see what I have made.

 ![Tools]({{ site.url }}/images/tools.jpg){:height="200px" width="900px"}